OWASP/www-chapter-chennai/README.md

   <a href="https://github.com/OWASP/www-chapter-chennai"><img src="assets/images/logo/owasp_chennai_logo.png" alt="OWASP Chennai"></a>
 </h5>

-This is the source repository of OWASP Coimbatore.
+This is the source repository of OWASP Chennai.
 The Chapter wiki is located at https://owasp.org/www-chapter-chennai

 **Contributions**